 The bottom line

-New vehicles now come with built-in telematics to allow for usage-based insurance even with an app.
+New vehicles now come with built-in telematics to easily turn them on or off with your insurer.
+However, using an app-based version with instant feedback and results are nice.
 Like it or not, it’s coming.
 Whether you want to take advantage of the possible discounts is up to you.
 Whatever you do, don’t cancel your car insurance, you may be hit with penalties and other fees.
 Also, if your provider doesn’t offer it, ask them about it, it’ll put pressure on them to start offering usage-based car insurance.
-Of course, always take the time to compare car insurance, generally you’ll always save.
+Of course, always take the time to compare car insurance, generally, you’ll always save.

 - Can you put your car insurance on hold?